-1.

-CSER UN1010 Introduction to Comparative Ethnic Studies (or) 4
+CSER UN1010 INTRO TO COMP ETHNIC STUDIES (or) 4

 2.

-CSER UN3928 Colonization/Decolonization 4
+CSER UN3928 COLONIZATION/ DECOLONIZATION 4

 OR

-CSER UN3942 Race and Racisms 4
+CSER UN3942 RACE AND RACISMS 4

 Specialization

 Students must complete at least four courses, in consultation with their major adviser, in one of the following areas of specialization.
 At least one of the elective courses must be a seminar.